 Long before the Internet existed, people turned to renowned author, Gail Damerow’s books and articles for chicken care guidance.
 Enter the Internet and no shortage of questionable chicken care “advice” and discerning readers still flock to to the time-tested reliability of Gail Damerow’s writings for chicken care guidance.
 So, imagine my surprise to find an email from her in my inbox one day while writing my first book!
 Since then, we have become fast friends and I am honored to be able to call her a mentor.
 I have to admit, it’s pretty nice to be able to pick up the phone to ask a question, to share ideas and collaborate on projects knowing there are few people on the planet as knowledgeable about chickens as she; and chickens aren’t her only subject of expertise!

 If you follow my Facebook page, you may know that I am embarking on an adventure in beekeeping.
 Don’t ask me how that happened as I have a healthy respect for and natural fear of stinging insects.
-But with the the assistance of my friends at Tractor Supply Company and generosity of the folks at Harvest Lane Honey, I am well on my way to becoming a beekeeper!
+But with the the assistance of my friends at Tractor Supply Company and generosity of the folks at Harvest Lane Honey, I am now a beekeeper!
 When I told Gail about this most unlikely turn of events, she shared a little bit about her adventures in beekeeping with me.
 I am beyond thrilled to present to you the first of an untold number of articles by, and collaborations with, the patron saint of poultry, Gail Damerow!

 How Chickens and Honey Bees Are the Same, Only Different, by Gail Damerow